-Also, red fescue and creeping/common bent are also very common on lawns in the UK.
-Fescue is a particularly common choice on manicured golf course-style lawns for its thin blades and very neat appearance, when taken care of properly.
+Also, red fescue and creeping/common bent are also common on lawns in the UK.
+Fescue is a particularly common choice on manicured golf course-style lawns for its thin blades and neat appearance, when taken care of properly.

 The Keys to Professional Lawn Care in the UK

 Below, we've explained some of the keys to making your lawn look great for those of us living in the UK.

 Except in the winter, most types of grass we have in the UK like to grow really fast, at least when taken care of properly.
 Therefore, one of the main things we recommend people to do is actually mow their lawns on a more regular basis, about 2-3 times a week during spring and autumn, which is peak growing season.

 By mowing more regularly, you avoid stressing out your grass when it's growing quickly, because you can follow the one-third rule - meaning you can avoid taking off more than a third of the height of the grass with each cut.